jsohlendorff/continuous_time_LTMLE/note.typ

         &=op("argmax")_(theta^* in Theta^*) (product_(k in S) product_(i=1)^n (d Lambda_(theta^*)^c (T^i_((k)) | cal(F)_(T^i_((k-1)))))^(bb(1) {k < K_i + 1}) prodint(t, 0, tau_"max") (1 - d (bb(1) {t in (T_((k-1))^i,T_((k))^i)})Lambda_(theta^*)^c (t | cal(F)_(T^i_((k-1)))))) \
 $
 So we see that the maximization problem corresponds exactly to finding the maximum likelihood estimator on a pooled data set!
+One may then apply a flexible method based on the likelihood, e.g., HAL to say a model that pools across all time points.
+One may then proceed greedily, using Donsker-class conditions, computing the validation based error of a model (likelihood) that pools across all event points except one.
+If the second model then performs better within some margin, we accept the new model and compare that with a model that pools all events points except two.
+Theory may be based on Theorem 1 of @schuler2023lassoedtreeboosting.
+In the machine learning literature, this is deemed "early stopping".

-Other methods provide means of estimating the cumulative intensity $Lambda^x$ directly instead of splitting it up into $K$ separate parameters.
+Other methods provide means of estimating the cumulative intensity $Lambda^x$ directly instead of splitting it up into $K$ separate parameters using the event-specific cause-specific cumulative hazard functions.
 There exist only a few methods for estimating the cumulative intensity $Lambda^x$ directly (see @liguoriModelingEventsInteractions2023 for neural network-based methods and
 @weissForestBasedPointProcess2013 for a forest-based method).
+Others choices include flexible parametric models/highly adaptive LASSO using piece-wise constant intensity models and the likelihood is based on Poisson regression.

-Alternatively, we can use temporal difference learning to avoid iterative estimation of $Qbar(k)$ altogether #citep(<shirakawaLongitudinalTargetedMinimum2024>).
+Alternatively, we can use temporal difference learning to avoid iterative estimation of $Qbar(k)$ altogether (@shirakawaLongitudinalTargetedMinimum2024).

 One other direction is to use Bayesian methods.
 Bayesian methods may be particular useful for this problem since they do not have issues with finite sample size.
 They are also an excellent alternative to frequentist Monte Carlo methods for estimating the target parameter with @eq:cuminc